project64/project64/README.md

 <sub>(note: ROMs will need to be downloaded separately)</sub>
 ### Windows

-An executable file for the most recent version of Project64 can be downloaded [here](https://www.pj64-emu.com/download/project64-latest) or via the [Project64 website](https://www.pj64-emu.com/download/project64-latest)
+An executable file for the most recent version of Project64 can be downloaded [here](https://www.pj64-emu.com/download/project64-latest).

 Follow the instructions in the setup window to complete the installation.

 ##### System Requirements